Basil Seedling Photo ID

 2. Add no more than five to six basil seeds to each pot or two to three seeds in each seedling tray cell.

-3. Lightly cover the seeds with organic compost.
+3. Lightly cover the seeds with organic soil or seed starting mix.

 4. Use a squirt bottle to gently mist the soil so that it becomes damp.
 Do not over saturate.